ibm-cloud-docs/account/usage-report.md

 | Used Credits      | `resources.term_credits.used_credits`     | The amount of credit used during the current month |
 | Current Balance   | `resources.term_credits.current_balance`  | The balance of remaining credit in the subscription term |
 {: class="simple-tab-table"}
-{: caption="Enterprise usage report CSV contents for credit pools" caption-side="bottom"}
+{: caption="Table 15.
+Enterprise usage report CSV contents for credit pools" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-0"}
 {: #credit-pool-type-enterprise-1-0}
 {: tab-title="Credit Pools"}